-The Mayor may receive internal disclosures from any member of staff of the Council or any Councillor concerning the General Manager or a Councillor.
-The Mayor should contact the Division of Local Government Department of Premier and Cabinet for advice on the actions to be taken.
-Following discussion with the Division of Local Government Department of Premier and Cabinet the Mayor may refer the matter to the relevant external investigating authority or may:
+The Mayor may receive internal disclosures from any member of staff of the Council or any Councillor concerning the General Manager.
+The Mayor should contact the Division of Local Government, Department of Premier and Cabinet for advice on the actions to be taken.

+Following discussion with the Division of Local Government, Department of Premier and Cabinet the Mayor may refer the matter to the relevant external investigating authority or may:

-- impartially assess each disclosure made to him/her about the General Manager or a Councillor to determine: - Whether the disclosure appears to be a public interest disclosure within the meaning of the PID Act - The appropriate action to be taken in relation to a disclosure that concerns the Council.
-Possible actions include: - That no action is to be taken, - That an appropriate person be appointed to take responsibility for dealing with the disclosure, - That a preliminary or an informal investigation be conducted, - That a formal investigation be conducted, - That prosecution or disciplinary action be recommended, - That the matter be referred to an investigating authority for investigation or other appropriate action, or - That the matter be referred to the NSW Police Force (if a criminal matter) or the ICAC (if the matter concerns corrupt conduct). - Refer disclosures to the General Manager (other than disclosures about the General Manager) for appropriate action if they concern the Council's administration, that are within the day to day responsibilities of the General Manager. - Take all necessary and reasonable steps to ensure that the identity of the person who has made a disclosure, and any person who is the subject of a disclosure, are kept confidential (where this is practical and reasonable).
+- impartially assess each disclosure made to him/her about the General Manager to determine: - O Whether the disclosure appears to be a public interest disclosure within the meaning of the PID Act - The appropriate action to be taken in relation to a disclosure that concerns the Council.
+Possible actions include: - That no action is to be taken, - That an appropriate person be appointed to take responsibility for dealing with the disclosure, - That a preliminary or an informal investigation be conducted, - That a formal investigation be conducted, - That prosecution or disciplinary action be recommended, - That the matter be referred to an investigating authority for investigation or other appropriate action, or - That the matter be referred to the NSW Police Force (if a criminal matter) or the ICAC (if the matter concerns corrupt conduct). - Take all necessary and reasonable steps to ensure that the identity of the person who has made a disclosure, and any person who is the subject of a disclosure, are kept confidential (where this is practical and reasonable).